profile picture

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use a third method of valuing real estate.
-In this case, the amount of income the property generates is taken into consideration along with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - we may use a third approach to value.
+In this case, the amount of revenue the property yields is factored in with income produced by neighboring properties to give an indicator of the current value.

 Putting It All Together

-Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-It is important to note that while the appraised value is probably the most reliable indication of what a property is worth, it may not be the price at which the property closes.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-At the end of the day, an appraiser from Crest Appraisal Services will guarantee you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+It is important to note that while this amount is probably the strongest indication of what a property is worth, it probably will not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Crest Appraisal Services will help you attain the most accurate property value, so you can make the most informed real estate decisions.